Harvard Forest: The Fisher Museum

 The Fisher Museum, open on weekends, offers exhibits on current research as well as twenty-three model dioramas portraying the history, conservation and management of New England woodlands.
 A sixty-seat lecture hall is located in the museum.
+The museum was named in honor of Richard Thornton Fisher, a Harvard faculty member and the founding director of Harvard Forest.

 Harvard Forest staff and students conduct educational programs and guided natural history tours for adults and children.
 Self-guided interpretive trails are located on the property, as well as several miles of primitive roads and trails, open to the public for non motorized recreation including hiking, wildlife observation, mountain biking, cross country skiing, hunting (in season) and similar passive pursuits.
 Camping, fires, and motorized vehicles are not allowed.
 An observation tower is located on the forest's Prospect Hill Tract.

 The Fisher Museum and primary trailhead are located on Massachusetts Route 32 north of Petersham center.

 Harvard Forest is part of an area of over 4000 acre of protected open space including several properties owned by The Trustees of Reservations, state forest land, and the Massachusetts Audubon Society's Rutland Brook Sanctuary.